Finnish Army: Reserves of C-in-C

+Interim Peace

+The Finnish Army Headquarters was formed by the order of the General Headquarters on the 19th March 1940 by renaming the Army of the Isthmus.
+The new echelon overseeing the ground forces was short lived, since it was disbanded by August 1940.
+The peacetime forces now consisted of five Army Corps under which there were among others, fifteen infantry brigades.
+The brigades could be reinforced with reservists, forming the cadre body of an wartime division.
+Overall, the amount of wartime divisions was increased to sixteen.

 Continuation War

 The Army of Karelia was formed on 29 June 1941 soon after the start of the Continuation War.
 There were seven Finnish corps in the field during the war: the I, II, III, IV, V, VI and VII.
-During the war the Finnish Army was responsible for the front from the Gulf of Finland to Kainuu.
+During the war, the Finnish Army was responsible for the front from the Gulf of Finland to Kainuu.
 The front in Northern Finland was the responsibility of the German AOK Norwegen.
-During summer and autumn 1941, the Finnish Army re-conquered the areas lost to the Soviet Union in the Winter War and pushed deep into Soviet territory in Eastern Karelia.
+During summer and autumn 1941, the Finnish Army re-conquered the areas lost to the Soviet Union in the Winter War and pushed deep into Soviet territory in East Karelia.
 In winter 1942, the Finnish political leadership ended offensive action and the front stagnated for over two years.

 The relatively inactive period of stationary war ended abruptly in June 1944, as the Soviet Union started its Fourth Strategic Offensive.
-As a result, the Finnish Army lost large areas of the Karelian Isthmus, most importantly Viipuri, a major city, and was forced to retreat from Eastern Karelia.
+As a result, the Finnish Army lost large areas of the Karelian Isthmus, most importantly Viipuri, a major city, and was forced to retreat from East Karelia.
 However, in the decisive Battle of Tali-Ihantala, the Soviet advance was halted.
-The Soviet Union concentrated its forces for the battles in Central Europe, and Finland made a separate peace in September 1944.
+The Soviet Union concentrated its forces on the battles in Central Europe, and Finland made a separate peace in September 1944.